sijeeshmiziha/flipkart/README.md

 # Flipkar Clone MERN stack

 Sijeesh Miziha's Flipkart Clone is done with top-notch features for the entrepreneur startups like Flipkart it has RazorPay Integration and get money from anywhere.
-Trioangle gives Flipkart clone with the best features in mobile, web, and iOS platforms, Completely responsive design using Material UI.
+This Flipkart clone with the best features in mobile, web, and iOS platforms, Completely responsive design using Material UI.
 - 🧪 **Kindly Please Support Me**
   - I can provide brand-free products and full technical support for 1 year along with 1-year free update support and moreover
 - 👁 **Well typed**